microsoft/FeatureManagement-Dotnet/README.md

 }
 ```

-In the above example, `FeatureW` specifies a `RequirementType` of `All`, meaning all of it's filters must evaluate to true for the feature to be enabled.
+In the above example, `FeatureW` specifies a `RequirementType` of `All`, meaning all of its filters must evaluate to true for the feature to be enabled.
 In this case, the feature will be enabled for 50% of users during the specified time window.

 ## Consumption